ciiqr/visual-basic-1/README.md

-These are my solutions to the Labs & Tests for the visual basic I course at Durham College.
+These are my solutions to the Labs & Tests for the Visual Basic I course at Durham College.

 **Notable Aspects**